-The information below summarises what you need to know about the various benefits that may be available to you.
+The information below provides information about the various benefits that may be available to you.

 Severe disability benefit